brcsomnath/adversarial-scrubber/README.md

 The Biographies corpus was retrieved from this [project](https://github.com/Microsoft/biosbias).

+Demo for the project is provided for Wizard dataset. <br>
 Run the following command to prepare the data in the format required in our project.
 ```
 cd src/